unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-3_implementing-liquidity-provision.md

 * If the transaction in step 2 fails for some reason, a refund for step 1 would be necessary
 * From the AMM’s perspective, it cannot know whether step 1 was meant as a liquidity provision by A

-In short, steps 1 and 2 must be executed atomically (at the same time).
+In short, steps 1 and 2 must be executed atomically（at the same time）.

 That’s where approve and transferFrom come into play.